Gacha Game: When Prospect Theory Meets Optimal Pricing: Naive Buyer

-For notational simplicity, I only use the history as the conditioner in the following conditional expectation and probability, since the strategy $\sigma$ is fixed.
-Now importantly, because keep purchasing between $[\hat{\tau}_k,\tau_k)$ is the strategy that the buyer think she will use, SIR must hold and I can use Proposition \ref{prop1} to upper bounded the discounted transfer:
+Importantly, because continuing to purchase within $[\hat{\tau}_k,\tau_k)$ is the strategy that the buyer believes that she will use when she faces $h_{\hat{\tau}_k}$ in period $\hat{\tau}_k$, SIR must hold, and I can use Proposition \ref{prop1} to place an upper bound on the discounted transfer:

-Therefore I get the following upper bound of the total profit:
+Therefore, I obtain the following upper bound on the total profit:

-Replacing the objective function in the original problem with the upper bound and drop all constraints, I get a relaxed unconstrained problem:

 Define scales $\mu_k$, random variable $Y_k$ and (conditional) probability $\bar{F}_k$ as: